jlevy/lft/lft.md

 Let’s give an example of the last point.

-Almost all engineers readily acknowlege that CSS is overly complex and full of pitfalls.
+Almost all engineers readily acknowledge that CSS is overly complex and full of pitfalls.
 Thankfully, many people now say, LLMs know CSS and can now handle the things that were previously error-prone for humans.

 This is true.
 But what is often overlooked is that another thing is also true: if it’s hard for humans, it’s also hard for LLMs!